good-place/neil/README.md

 Default field type is string.
 - \# - reference
-- {} - table.
+- {} - struct.
 If there are nested fields, it is embeded only in the parent document.
-- [] - array
+- [] - tuple
+- :time - number, seconds since UNIX epoch

 ---